 It is important that before proceeding further ensure you have selected the right BCD you’d want, then load the System BCD once more and restore!

-After that, simply type in the path to the destination save file (ending in .bcd), or else use the browse button visible on the right-hand side, just adjacent to the ‘browse’ text box and a place to save the file.
+After that, simply type in the path to the destination save the file (ending in .bcd), or else use the browse button visible on the right-hand side, just adjacent to the ‘browse’ text box and a place to save the file.
 When you’re ready, click “Backup Settings” and relax.

-To restore BCD file, browse to the EasyBCD save file created last time (ending in .bcd) and click the “Restore Backup” button.
+To restore the BCD file, browse to the EasyBCD save file created last time (ending in .bcd) and click the “Restore Backup” button.
 Restore function will start instantly.
 If required, EasyBCD can create a backup of your BCD settings at any time from the “BCD Backup/Repair” page.

 If you have not backed up your BCD Store yet, it might be a good idea to do so now, because if ever the BCD file is missing or becomes corrupted, Windows won’t be able to start.